privcount/privcount/doc/TorEvents.markdown

 incomplete cell or byte counts, and we would have a bias towards long-running events.
 (PrivCount does not send any events when EnablePrivCount is 0.)

+PrivCount measures some overheads, and excludes others.
+See doc/TorNetworkOverhead.markdown for details.

 ### PRIVCOUNT_DNS_RESOLVED

 This event is sent when an exit receives a client request, including: